kevinxucong/141B/README.md

 After removing the effect of tweet numbers, we may see that their patterns seems similar to each other.
 Information from Android sources received a little more attention than iPhone after the morning time, which is surprisingly opposite with the tweet number situation.
 And in the morning, tweets attraction are relatively alike.

 ## Android and iPhone
 David Robinson's [work](http://varianceexplained.org/r/trump-tweets/) tried to prove that for Trump, the Android and iPhone tweets are clearly from different people.
+Here, we

 <div>
   <div>